surfstudio/SurfAndroidStandard/easyadapter/lib-easyadapter/README.md

 * Endless scroll support

 # Detailed description
-The main idea is using unique `ItemController` which is responsible for render and behaviour of a single element type.
+The main idea is to separate element types and to use different `ItemController` for each type.

+`ItemController` is responsible for element's identification, rendering and behavior.

 It can be used for static and dynamically populated content.

 ## Multitype list
-1. Create instance of `EasyAdapter` using default constructor and pass to `RecyclerView`
+1. Create instance of `EasyAdapter` using default constructor and pass it to `RecyclerView`
-2. For each list element create its controller which should be inherited from one of base [controllers](src/main/java/ru/surfstudio/android/easyadapter/controller)
+2. For each element type in the list create `ItemController`, which should be inherited from one of base [controllers](src/main/java/ru/surfstudio/android/easyadapter/controller)
 3. Create `ItemList` and add data using pairs of data and controller
 4. Pass filled `ItemList` to `EasyAdapter` using `setItems()`

+`ItemList` is used for data population and contains several methods to add data (see Sample code above).

+It's possible to add or insert by index single or multiple data which is associated to particular `ItemController` implementation.

 [Sample for multitype list](../sample/src/main/java/ru/surfstudio/android/easyadapter/sample/ui/screen/multitype/MultitypeListActivityView.kt)